 As a member of the ConsumerAffairs Research Team, Jonathan Trout believes having access to free, comprehensive information on products and businesses is vital to making smart purchasing decisions.
 He focuses his efforts on researching and reviewing multiple brands across a variety of industries, with the goal of writing unbiased buyers guides to help inform consumers on impending purchases.

-What are important features to look for when choosing a coffee maker?
+Important features to look for when choosing a coffee maker

 What programmable features should your drip coffee maker have?